New in calibre 0.8

 E-book viewer improvements

-A new "page turn animation" when using the page scrolling mode in the viewer.
-For thos of you that dont like it, it can be turned off in the viewer preferences.
+A new "page turn animation" when using the page scrolling mode in the E-book viewer.
+For those of you that don't like it, it can be turned off in the E-book viewer preferences.

 Conversion engine improvements